frostime/py-auto-i18n/README_en_US.md

 - `dict`: Translation dictionary for specific terms
 - `strategy`: Translation strategy: "diff" means only translate newly added content, "all" means translate all content
 - `i18n_var_prefix`: Prefix for replacement variables used in code
+- `export_dir`: Export directory, if set, will be used as the output directory for the export command

 You can modify these configurations based on your project’s needs.